 Mandragora (TheMandragora.com) is a site is dedicated to pen’n’paper roleplaying games (RPGs).
 It also has a page dedicated to gaming in the city of Edinburgh where I live.
 I’m Bill Heron, and I’ve been both player and GM (Games Master) over nearly 30 years although I spend most of my time GMing these days.
 I also harbour delusions of being a proper games designer and author too: see below!

 What are the Mandragora?

 Much of this site details with my creation, the Mandragora (in the wiki), along with a number of ideas that spun off from them.
 I’ve made a large amount of material available, largely background, in the Downloads area as well.
 Created as a nemesis for my PCs in an AD&D game, the draconic beings have since featured in two play-by-mail games, as well as being a recurring race of villains in my Ashes of Freedom D&D campaign setting.
 Descended from Dragons, Mandragora possess a long life, powerful magical abilities, an arsenal of natural weaponry, and years of training and experience.
 The Mandragora themselves dwell on the Isle of Lonaraban, far from humanity but their plotting and scheming extends to Volkrania and other lands (and worlds).

 The Mandragora: Ashes of Freedom RPG

-As of September 2011, I’d began planning my own RPG.
+As of September 2011, I’d begun planning my own RPG.
 Based on the Mandragora, and Ashes of Freedom, the title is Mandragora: Ashes of Freedom.
 The game setting is likely to be one of intrigue where magic has replaced technology.
 I’ve been blogging about this experiment.
 I was planning to use the FATE system to build it as it is OGL (Open Gaming License).
-The new version of FATE will be out soon, after a phenomenally successful Kickstarter campaign.
+The new version of FATE is now out, after a phenomenally successful Kickstarter campaign.
 I’ve plenty of other things to get on with.
 For now, the Mandragora: Ashes of Freedom RPG is on hold.